Bloeckchengrafik/ftConvention2022/cpp/2_1stApp.md

   motor->setSpeed(0);
 ```

-Let's have a look on the swarm monitor as well.
+Let's have a look on the swarm monitor.
 If you already added your ftSwarm device to your local wifi, you just need to access
 `http:\\ftSwarm<SerialNumber>` with your browser.
 Replace <SerialNumber> with your ftSwarm's serial number.
 If you press the switch,
-you will see the status changes at the ftSwarm's monitor page as well:
+you will see the status changes at the ftSwarm's monitor page:

 ![Monitoring ftSwarm](../assets/img/ftSwarm_Monitor.png)